-Hunstanton was the Winner and won the GOLD award in the Coastal (up to 35,000 residents) Category in the Anglia in Bloom competition and
+Hunstanton was the Overall Winner and won the GOLD award in the Coastal (up to 35,000 residents) Category and best local authority display in the Anglia in Bloom competition.

 Well done to all those who once again helped prepare the town for these prestigious awards.